freeCodeCamp/chapter/.github/ISSUE_TEMPLATE/discussion.md

 ---

-### Tell us about your discussion topic and describe it in detail:
+### Tell us about your discussion topic and describe it in detail below: